Varma-31/Chronic-Disease-Prediction-using-Machine-Learning/README.md

 # Chronic-Kidney-Disease-Prediction

-This web application was developed using the **Flask** web framework.
+This web application was developed using the **Django** web framework.
 The predictive models were trained on comprehensive datasets, enabling high accuracy in predicting chronic kidney disease.

 **Chronic-Kidney-Disease-Prediction**